 Now, we will be looking to figure out how to find a difference between two dates in a number of years.

-Since we need to find out the difference between years of Second Date and First Date.
-To find out the difference in years, we’ll be using the YEAR() function in Excel.
+Since we need to find out the difference between the years of the Second Date and the First Date, we’ll be using the YEAR() function in Excel to find out the difference in years.

 Step 2: Now, use subtract operator so that we can make subtraction between two date years.

-Step 3: Again use YEAR(A2) as a function which extract the year from date present under cell A2.
+Step 3: Again, use YEAR(A2) as a function which extracts the year from the date present under cell A2.

 Step 4: Drag the formula across cells to get the difference in the number of years for dates present across the cells.

 If you could see column D, you will figure out that for row 4 and 7, the number of years difference is zero.
-Since both the dates associated are falling in same year.
-To get a fraction of year value, we can use the other function called YEARFRAC() to get the number of years including fraction part of years as well.
+Since both the dates associated are falling in the same year, to get a fraction of the year value, we can use the other function called YEARFRAC() to get the number of years, including a fraction of the years well.

-Now, drag the formula until cell E11 and you can see all the differences in fractional years.
-Pay more attention at row 4 and 7 as you will not see zero there.
+Now, drag the formula until cell E11, and you can see all the differences in fractional years.
+Pay more attention to row 4 and 7, as you will not see zero there.